-I have been motivated all my life to address the injustice I see in my community, my workplace, and at the state and national level.
+I have been motivated all my life to work for fairness and justice in my community, my workplace, and at the state and national level.
 Over the past several years, I have helped draft and move state legislation and policy that have helped many Vermonters.

 I've been a registered nurse in Vermont since 1988 and I have witnessed firsthand how a political system hijacked by private, corporate interests impacts the daily lives, health, and well-being of Vermonters.
 My grassroots work to reform this system and raise up the voices of my co-workers and fellow community members has proven to me that, united together, we have the power to make significant positive change locally and statewide.